DWS-2025/project-grupo-5/README.md

-# EchoReview - Music Album Review Platform
+# EchoReviews - Music Album Review Platform
 > [!NOTE]
 > You can visit our web in: [echoreviews.site](https://echoreviews.site)
 ## Overview